SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 It behaves as follows:

 * If casting the *expression*
-  to the specified *type*,
+  to the specified *type*
   is guaranteed to succeed,
   the value of *expression* is returned as an instance of the specified *type*.
-  For example, casting from a subclass to a superclass.
+  An example is casting from a subclass to a superclass.

 * If casting the *expression*
-  to the specified *type*,
+  to the specified *type*
   is guaranteed to fail,
   a compile-time error is raised.